Meteor-Community-Packages/meteor-autoform/README.md

 updating a reactive variable.
 3. Call `AutoForm.resetForm(formId)`.
 This will clear any existing validation errors for the form.

-You will probably also have to remove the `preserve-inputs` package to avoid issues with values from the previous form state refusing to disappear.

 ### What are the various ways I can specify options for a select, radio group, or checkbox group?